Automatic App Updates on iOS 7 Will Hurt App Retention

 The best way to improve retention is through communication.

 Losing a key mechanism to reminding your audience that your app exists somewhere on their phone will have two outcomes.

 - Nothing will be done and customer retention will plummet even further.

 - Customer communication will become a higher priority for app developers.
-If you’re looking for a great way to communicate with your customers, inside your app, take a look at this post about Message Center (A feature we recently introduced).
+If you’re looking for a great way to communicate with your customers, inside your app, take a look at this post about Message Center.

 Many companies do not place much importance on communication and developing customer relationships, but it can’t be ignored.
 Without automatic updates you need to be more proactive in connecting with your mobile customers than ever before.

 We are a few short months away from having the majority of the iOS population on iOS 7.
 If you haven’t thought about how to better communicate with your app customers now is the time to begin.